 Typically, members of the Native American culture do not donate blood.

 In the Native American culture, strong handshakes are considered offensive.
-Instead, members of this culture greet people by lightly touching the other person on the hand.
+Instead, members of this culture greet people by lightly touching the other person on their hand.

 After giving birth, a Navajo mother will massage her newborn baby.
 This tradition acts as one of the first bonding experiences between mother and child.